Splitting Symplectic Monodromy: Quivers and threefolds from marked bordered surfaces

 (we are in the case with `no punctures' in the terminology of \cite{BS}, and we are not including the boundary arcs between points of $M$ as edges).

 We will be interested in the cellulation which is dual to the given ideal triangulation, whose vertices will correspond to simple zeroes of a quadratic differential below.

 There is a quiver associated to the ideal triangulation, with vertices the mid-points of the edges and an arrow when two open arcs share a vertex (in the direction in which one is anticlockwise from the other).
+See Figure \ref{fig:quiver} for an illustration\footnote{This figure is borrowed from \cite{BS}.} (in a region interior to the surface, so $\partial S$ is not visible in the figure).

 The resulting collection of arrows in particular inscribes a clockwise 3-cycle in each interior triangle, so comes with an obvious collection of $3$-cycles: the triangles just inscribed.
 This defines a canonical potential

-and hence via the Ginzburg construction a $CY_3$-category $\scrC(Q,W) $, which one can show depends only on the pair $(S,M)$ or equivalently on $(g,\bf{d})$.
+and hence via the Ginzburg construction (cf.~the brief recollection at the end of Section \ref{Sec:flavours}) a $CY_3$-category $\scrC(Q,W) $.
+One can show this category depends only on the pair $(S,M)$ or equivalently on $(g,\bf{d})$.
 More precisely, flips of the triangulation induce mutations of quivers-with-potential, which yield quasi-equivalent categories by \cite{Keller-Yang}.
 We may write $\scrC(S,M)$ or $\scrC(g,\mathbf{d})$ for a category in this equivalence class.

 Let $\phi$ be a meromorphic quadratic differential on a surface $S$ with poles of order $d_i$ at $p_i$ and with distinct zeroes.
 Let $D\subset S$ be the set of poles.
-Let $Y = Y_{\phi} \to S \backslash D$ be the Lefschetz fibration with nodal singular fibres over the zeroes of $\phi$.
+Let $Y = Y_{\phi} \to S \setminus D$ be the Lefschetz fibration with smooth fibre $T^*S^2$ and with nodal singular fibres over the zeroes of $\phi$.
 This is a non-compact affine Calabi-Yau 3-fold, which moves in a family over the complex orbifold $\mathrm{Quad}(g,\mathbf{d})$ of quadratic differentials with the prescribed pole orders and with simple zeroes.
 An embedded `matching path' in $S$ between zeroes of $\phi$ defines a Lagrangian $3$-sphere in $Y_{\phi}$.

 \begin{lem} An ideal triangulation defines a collection of matching paths, which form the edges of the dual cellulation. \end{lem}

 See \cite{Smith:quiver} for a proof, and further background.

 Let $\Gamma(S,M)$ denote the mapping class group of the associated marked bordered surface\footnote{For comparison to \cite{BS,Smith:quiver}, note that we are in the case of an unpunctured surface with non-empty boundary.}.
 Let $\mathrm{Sph}(S,M)$ denote the group generated by spherical twists in matching paths dual to the edges of the ideal triangulation.